dytsou/intern-corner-scheduler/README.md

 ## Web Interface

-A modern web interface is available for easier use.
-The frontend is deployed to GitHub Pages, and the backend runs in Docker on an Ubuntu workstation.
+A modern React + Vite web interface is available for easier use.
+The frontend is built with React and deployed to GitHub Pages, and the backend runs in Docker on an Ubuntu workstation.

 ### Quick Start (Local Development)